 The per capita income in Charlton in 2018 was $42,727, which is middle income relative to Massachusetts, and wealthy relative to the rest of the US.
 This equates to an annual income of $170,908 for a family of four.

 The people who call Charlton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Charlton residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Charlton include French , English, Italian, and Polish.
+Important ancestries of people in Charlton include Irish, French, English, Polish, and Italian.

 The most common language spoken in Charlton is English.
-Other important languages spoken here include French and Polish.
+Other important languages spoken here include Spanish and Portuguese.